lostojicc/ducks3d/README.md

 ## Running the build

 1. Build the project as usual.
-2. Copy `assimp-vc143-mt.dll` from the `Ducks3D/lib/libs/` folder into the same folder as the executable (e.g., `/build/Debug/`).
+2. Copy `assimp-vc143-mt.dll` from the `Ducks3D/lib/libs/` folder into the same folder as the executable (e.g., `/x64/Debug/`).
-3. Run the executable.
+3. Run the program with/without debugging from Visual Studio.

 **Note:** The `.dll` must be in the executable folder or accessible via your system PATH for the application to run correctly.